agurtokeyla/titanic-data-analysis/README.md

 This project analyzes the famed **Titanic dataset** using Python (`pandas`, `matplotlib`, `seaborn`) to uncover survival patterns and insights.
 It demonstrates core skills in data cleaning, exploratory data analysis (EDA), visualization, and storytelling — all of which are critical for entry-level data analyst roles.

+Reflection

+This project was created with the assistance of AI tools as part of my learning process.
+I am currently studying each step to better understand how the analysis and visualizations were generated.
+This project represents my first step toward applying Python and pandas for real-world data analysis.

 ---

 ## 🎯 Motivation & Problem Statement